Older woman looking in mirror

 It tends to develop on the outer layer of the skin that is exposed to the sun.
 Skin cancer can usually be treated easily by removing the area of abnormal skin.
 It rarely spreads to other parts of the body.

 Non-melanoma skin cancer is the most common cancer in Ireland.
-More than 12,000 people are diagnosed with it each year.
+Almost 10,000 people are diagnosed with it each year.*

 Skin with melanoma diagram